fromVeeko/fromVeeko/README.md

 Hi everybody!
 I'm Nicola, currently student @ university of Udine (IT).
-Hope you find something useful between my repos, but more probably you'll only find some stuff for my university project.
+Hope you find something useful between my repos, but more probably you'll only find some stuff for my university projects.
 Or maybe I've already uploaded something interesting but I forgot to update this file

 <!---